fenago/ml-bootcamp/lab_deploy_models.md

 - Saving models with Pickle
 - Serving models with Flask
+- NOTE:  all code is in: cd ~/Desktop/ml-bootcamp/lab

 In this chapter, we cover model deployment : the process of putting models to use.
 In particular, we see how to package a model inside a web service, so other services can use it.